-Let us tell you about restaurants, bars, shops, and more that are New in Reykjavík in March 2019.
+Let us tell you about Reykjavík’s newest restaurants, bars, hangouts, and more.
 This month: Höfði Mathöll, Dalur Health Store, Reykjavík Street Food, and DisDis.

 A brand-new food hall opened in Reykjavík on March 22.
 Höfði Mathöll houses nine diverse food stalls to ensure there’s something on offer for everybody.
 Specialties from many parts of the world will be available, including Italian, Indian, Mexican, and of course Icelandic food.
 Culiacan, Hipstur, Svangi Mangi, Íslenska flatbakan, Wok On, The Gastro Truck, Beljandi, Sætir snúðar, and Indican are the vendors that will offering their delicious food and drinks.
 You find Höfði Mathöll on a 15-minute drive from downtown Reykjavík at Bíldshöfði 9, and it’s open seven days a week.

 Dalur is a health shop with a focus on Icelandic beauty products and food supplements.
 Dalur is located in Hafnartorg, a newly-developed area in downtown Reykjavík hosting a number of retail spaces, offices, and apartments.
 You will find products from Spa of Iceland, Arctic Star, Blue Atlantic, and Taramar, amongst others.
 If you’re not looking for health products, they’re also selling one of Iceland’s best chocolate brands, Omnom!

 Reykjavík Street Food